Chaganti-Reddy/twitter3.0/README.md

 - **Authentication using MetaMask:**  We are using MetaMask for Authentication.
 <div align= "center"><img src="client/assets/metamask.png" width="100" height="100"/></div>

+- **Decentralized Database :** This Application uses Decentralized server which has better encryption using Blockchain Technology

 ----
 ## :warning: Frameworks and Libraries